crackls/RT_1_Assignment_1/README.md

 ## Code description
 -----------------------------

+The code drives the robot around a circuit grabing the silver tokens it comes across and avoiding touching the golden tokens.
+To do so, first, some constants and functions are defined.

+### Constants ###

+a_th = 0.4
+""" float: Threshold for the control of the linear distance """

+d_th = 70.0
+""" float: Threshold for angle for the turn """

+t_th = 1.5
+""" float: Threshold for distance for the forward vision """

+g_th = 6.0
+""" float: Threshold for distance for the detection of a silver token """

+ag_th = 1.5
+""" float: Threshold for the angle orientation """

+speed = 50.0
+""" float: desired speed of the robot """

+width = 76.4
+""" float: with of the robot """

+pi = 3.14159265359

+### Functions ###

 To run one or more scripts in the simulator, use `run.py`, passing it the file names.

 I am proposing you three exercises, with an increasing level of difficulty.